QuantEcon/lecture-python-intro/lectures/schelling.md

 In particular, we assume that the initial location of each agent is an independent draw from a bivariate uniform distribution on the unit square $S$.

-(First their $x$ coordinate is drawn from a uniform distribution on $(0,1)$ and then, independently, their $y$ coordinate is drawn from the same distribution.)
+* First their $x$ coordinate is drawn from a uniform distribution on $(0,1)$
+* Then, independently, their $y$ coordinate is drawn from the same distribution.

 Now, cycling through the set of all agents, each agent is now given the chance to stay or move.

-We assume that each agent will stay put if they are happy and move if unhappy.
+Each agent stays if they are happy and moves if they are unhappy.

 The algorithm for moving is as follows